 Braidwood “Fishing for a Cure” Tournament

-Since 2002, Braidwood Generating Station has hosted Exelon Nuclear’s “Fishing for a Cure.”
+Since 2002, Braidwood Generating Station has hosted Exelon Nuclear’s “Fishing for a Cure” bass fishing tournament.
 Each year, Braidwood employees choose a different charity to benefit from the event.
-In May 2011, in a fitting celebration of Armed Services Day, the tournament raised a record $38,000 for the Wounded Heroes Foundation.
-Since it's beginning, “Fishing for a Cure” has raised more than $200,000 for charity.
+The 2014 tournament raised a record $59,500 for the Coal City and Diamond Tornado Disaster Relief Effort.
+The proceeds went to help more than 240 homeowners and business owners affected by the devastating tornado that swept through the Coal City and Diamond communities in November 2013.
+Since its beginning, the “Fishing for a Cure” tournament has raised more than $365,000 for charity.

 University of Delaware Trader Training Program